Man and woman killed in Limerick road crash

 Gardaí are appealing to anyone who may have witnessed this collision to contact them.

-Anyone with any information is asked to contact Henry Street Garda Station on 061 212 400, the Garda confidential line on 1800 666 111, or any Garda station.

-Separately, Gardaí are also appealing for witnesses to a fatal collision in Co Mayo that occurred in the early hours of Monday morning.
+Separately, Gardaí are also appealing for witnesses to the fatal collision in Co Mayo that occurred in the early hours of Monday morning.

 The collision happened at 3.15am at Dooagh in Keel, Achill.